Jose Rizal's statue at Fort Santiago (Photo: Jove Moya)

 Colorised version of Juan Luna's studio apartment in Paris ; Jose Rizal is at the right, along with Juan Luna y Novicio (holding a palette) and Trinidad Pardo de Tavera, and an unidentified man on the left, sitting beside one of Luna's famous paintings titled Odalisque (Photo colorised by Kinulayang Nakaraan)

-In 1883, Rizal went to Paris, France for a vacation; he stayed with his friend Juan Luna, a renowned painter and a fellow ilustrado
+In 1883, Rizal went on vacation to Paris, France, where he stayed with his friend Juan Luna, a renowned painter and fellow ilustrado

 Luna's art studio and apartment, which was located at 65 Boulevard Arago in the 13th arrondissement, became Rizal’s home for a short period.
 There, Rizal was often seen posing for a few of Luna's works, most notably as Sikatuna in The Blood Compact (El Pacto de Sangre, 1886).